MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 To resolve these errors, follow these steps:

 1. Check the connection string format.
-A connection string format must contain the required parts such as server name, database name, user name, password and other parameters.
+A connection string format must contain the required parts such as server name, database name, user name, password, and other parameters.
 1. Check the server name in the connection string.
-1. If you are using a named instance, include the instance name.
+1. If you're using a named instance, include the instance name.
 1. If the targeted server isn't correct, update the connection string to point to the correct server.
 1. If the connection string is correct, provide the login access to the database.
 To do this, create a user in the database, and then map to that login.
 1. If you're using a Windows login, add it to a local group or domain group that's allowed to connect to the database server.